tomsumardi/madeline/README.md

 - In passive mode, it can be used to perform traffic recording using object store storage backend.

 Note:
-  - this is my second attempt, total rewrite the original application specific monolithic design
   - first pass will be done on out-of-band work
   - https (TLS) packets capturing with datastore/openstack on the backend (future project)
   - network analytics (future project)